buildinspace/peru/README.md

     field.
 You can optionally give specific module names as arguments.
 - `copy`
   - Make a copy of all the files in a module.
 Either specify a directory to put them in, or peru will create a temp dir for you.
-This lets you take a look at modules you don't import yourself, like nested dependencies.
+You can use this to see modules you don't normally import, or to play with different module/rule combinations (see "Rules" below).
 - `override`
   - Replace the contents of a module with a local directory path, usually a clone you've made of the same repo.
 This lets you test changes to imported